wp-plugins/woocommerce-email-inquiry-cart-options/readme.txt

 == Upgrade Notice ==

+= 1.2.3 =
+Upgrade now for full compatibility with WooCommerce major version release 2.3.0 with backward compatibility to WooCommerce v 2.2.0

 = 1.2.2 =
 Upgrade now for full compatibility with WooCommerce 2.2.11 and WordPress 4.1.
 Includes 1 code tweak and a bug fix.